Lord High Chancellor of Sweden: Function

 The Lord High Chancellor was appointed by the King and was assigned to ensure that the orders of the King and the Riksdag of the Estates were followed.
 Over time, the complexity of government increased beyond the Chancellor’s ability to manage it alone; thus, a cabinet, the Privy Council, had to be established.
 In 1634, the five Great Officers of the Realm were introduced as the chief Privy Councilors.
 Though notionally fourth in rank among these, the Lord High Chancellor became the most important figure in the Privy Council of Sweden.
 The Chancellor was responsible for maintaining relations with foreign powers.
 Axel Oxenstierna possessed massive influence during his tenure as Chancellor (1612–1654), when he became the effective head of government and functional leader of the Swedish Empire.

 Abolition and revival of the office

 In 1680, King Charles XI abolished the office and inaugurated a new position instead – "President of the Chancellery" (Swedish: Kanslipresident).
-In 1792, during the minority reign of King Gustav IV Adolph the office of Rikskansler was revived, but it was abolished once again in 1799.
+In 1792, during the minority reign of King Gustav IV Adolf the office of Rikskansler was revived, but it was abolished once again in 1799.